Rasperised/Interactive-Geriatric-Games/unity/TargetBall/VerticalVersion/README.md

 ---

 ### Hardware Setup (Brief)
-- A Sharp IR distance sensor is positioned facing the user
+- A Sharp IR distance sensor is connected directly to the M5StickC
 - The sensor detects changes in arm distance
+- Distance readings are transmitted to Unity via the M5StickC
-- Distance readings are mapped to the ball’s vertical movement
+- The received values are mapped to the ball’s vertical movement
-- GPIO pin assignments depend on the specific ESP32 wiring configuration
+- GPIO pin assignments depend on the specific M5StickC wiring configuration

 ---